awesome-jobs/vietnam/README.md

 Simply [submit a ticket GitHub issue](https://github.com/awesome-jobs/jobs/issues/new)

+### How long would a job post live?

+1 year.
+Lapsed job post would be closed automatically.

 ### What is the format of the job post?

 Every job post **MUST strictly** MUST be written in *English*.
 Furthermore, it must comply following rules: